-Otherwise, officials say, choice-out bleed is likely to continue, diverting millions in per-student revenue from the state to other schools
+Otherwise, officials say, choice-out bleed is likely to continue, diverting millions in per-student revenue from the state to other schools every year.

-Dollars that follow those students out of town could instead be used to benefit the home school district.
+Dollars that follow those students out

 It's a make or break cycle.
 So if the new Ayer-Shirley region wants to keep students and state funding for them, shaping up to stay competitive is a must.